 Memphis, TN – U.S. Marshal Tyreece Miller announces the arrest

-Gulf Coast Regional Fugitive Task Force in the Oxford, Mississippi and
+U.S. Marshals Gulf Coast Regional Fugitive Task Force and the Shelby

 The U.S. Marshals Gulf Coast Regional

 Fugitive Task Force is a multi-agency task force with divisions in